michellevit/DG-Draft/README.md

 ## How to Deploy Locally<a name="deploy-local"></a>
 - Preliminary checks
   - Check if the Database Exists:
-    - Open the project folder in a terminal.
+    - Open the project folder in a terminal
     - Run:
       ```bash
       psql -U postgres -h localhost -c "\l"